philipturner/swift-opencl/README.md

 ## Future Directions

 SwiftOpenCL could evolve into a wrapper for Metal, letting cross-platform GPU benchmarks run on iOS.
 This would enable OpenCL 3.0 functionality on Apple devices, which are eternally stuck on v1.2.
 The wrapper could also allow half-precision in shaders, which Apple withholds from OpenCL to reduce performance.
-SPIR-V should translate OpenCL C into MSL, but Apple's [Metal developer tools for Windows](developer.apple.com/metal) will help if that does not work.
+SPIR-V should translate OpenCL C into MSL.
+If that does not work, Apple's [Metal developer tools for Windows](developer.apple.com/metal) allow for manually translating OpenCL shaders to Metal on non-Apple platforms.